1 suspect dead, another in custody after ATF agent ambushed, shot

 The ambush occurred in Gary, Indiana on Thursday, agency officials said.
 The city is about a 45-minute drive from Chicago.

-The agent, whose name was not released, was hospitalized in critical but stable condition, an ATF official told reporters.
+The agent, whose name was not released, was hospitalized and on Friday morning upgraded to stable condition from critical but stable, an ATF official told reporters.

 Agency officials said that the ATF Chicago Field Division responded to the scene in Gary, which is about 30 miles southeast of Chicago.